carolynmary/employee-management-system/README.md

 - - -
 - - -
-### Organize your business by using this Content Management System (CMS) / command line application to view and manage the departments, roles and employees of your company.
+### Organize your business by using this Content Management System (CMS) / command line interface to view and manage the departments, roles and employees of your company.

 - - -
 - - -